tab1-web/faq/docs/eternal/faq.md

 <li id="utc-time"></li>
 </ul>

+## What is the max level difference for parties?

+- Level 19 is the max party difference for still getting experience.

 ## How long do buffs last? <br> What's the buff duration on Eternal?

 - Buffs last for **2 hours**.